jkanche/optc_companion_app/readme.txt

-Companion application for optc (Android only for now).
+Helper application for optc (Android only for now).

 What you can do now